vmware-tanzu/sonobuoy/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Tell us about a problem you are experiencing

 ---